aschultzen/master_thesis/README.md

 - Connect a monitor to the HDMI port
 - Use SSH and manage it remotely over LAN

 The latter, is usually the easiest.
 The RASPI has DHCP enabled by default, this means it might be a little hassle establishing the address it has been leased by the DHCP controller.
-The subnet i connected mine to, contained 510 hosts, so i used NMAP to scan the subnet with the following command:
+The subnet i connected mine to, contained 510 hosts, so i used NMAP to scan the subnet with the following command (**Substitute the IP address in the example with one from your own!**):

 	nmap -sn -v 10.1.1.1/23